Clan Jetties Penang – Historical Village Living

 Be mindful when you take pictures.
 Do be respectful and ask for permission before clicking.

-You will be rewarded d with a spectacular splash of orange contrasts beautifully with the turquoise-blue sea.
+You will be rewarded d with a spectacular splash of orange that contrasts beautifully with the turquoise-blue sea.

 If you’re lucky, you may get a shot of a sampan in the foreground.